 The P-U, as it’s irreverently known, is flanked on the west by Huntington Park where the Huntington abode once stood.
 A proper setting for sleek perambulators and well-groomed poodles, this flowered square was attractively renovated in 1984.
 Its centerpiece — a copy of Rome’s Fontana delle Tartarughe (Fountain of the Turtles) by Taddeo Landini (1585) — was a gift of the Crocker family.

-Across Mason St. from the P-U, occupying the block James G. Fair left to his children, is the 596-room Fairmont Hotel and Tower.
+Across Mason Street from the P-U, occupying the block James G. Fair left to his children, is the 606-room Fairmont San Francisco Hotel.
 The main building with its elegant porte-cochere and spacious lobby opened in 1907, the tower in 1961.
-Its Penthouse Suite — rooftop manor, really — goes for $12,000 a day, butler, maid and limousine service included.
+Its Penthouse Suite — rooftop manor, really — goes for $18,000 a day, butler, maid and limousine service included.
 In 1972 the Stanford Court was added to the Nob Hill hotel quartet.
 Located at California and Powell Streets where the city’s three cable car lines intersect, the massive granite and basalt wall that buttresses two sides of the block is the only vestige of the Leland Stanford estate.

 The Stanford’s next door neighbors were the Hopkins.
 Mary Hopkins’ excess, a chateau so showy it provoked ridicule, has been supplanted by the stately (19 floors, 392 rooms) Mark Hopkins Inter-Continental Hotel.
 The Mark, which opened in 1926, has a history of debuts, dinner dancing, Junior League doings and high-profile honeymoons.
 It set the style in skyrooms in 1939.
 To the Pacific fighting forces of World War II who flocked to the Top of the Mark by the thousands, the panoramic bar 537 feet above the bay became a symbol of the good life back home.
 The legend lives on.